Battle of Austerlitz

-The Battle of Austerlitz (2 December 1805/11 Frimaire An XIV FRC), also known as the Battle of the Three Emperors, was one of the most important military engagements of the Napoleonic Wars.
-The battle occurred near the town of Austerlitz in the Austrian Empire (now Slavkov u Brna in the Czech Republic).
-Around 158,000 troops were involved, of which around 24,000 were killed or wounded.
+The Battle of Austerlitz was fought on Monday 2 December 1805, near Austerlitz (then in the Austrian Empire, now in the Czech Republic), being the decisive engagement of the War of the Third Coalition.
+The Grande Armée under the command of Emperor Napoleon I defeated a combined Russo-Austrian army.
+One force was an imperial Russian army under the command of Tsar Alexander I and General Mikhail Kutuzov, while the other comprised an imperial Austrian army under the command of Emperor Francis II.
+The battle was known contemporaneously as the Battle of the Three Emperors (after the three monarchs present on the field).

 The battle is often cited by military historians as one of Napoleon's tactical masterpieces, in the same league as other historic engagements like Hannibal's Cannae (216 BC) or Alexander the Great's Gaugamela (331 BC).
+(Note: writes "Austerlitz is generally regarded as one of Napoleon's tactical masterpieces and has been ranked as the equal of Arbela, Cannae, and Leuthen.")
+(Note: was not afraid of expressing an opinion, and he classified some of his subjects as Great Captains, such as Napoleon.)
 The military victory of Napoleon's Grande Armée at Austerlitz brought the War of the Third Coalition to an end, with the Peace of Pressburg signed by the French and Austrians later in the month.
 These achievements did not establish a lasting peace on the continent.
 Austerlitz had driven neither Russia nor Britain, whose armies protected Sicily from a French invasion, to settle.
-Prussian resistance to France's growing military power in Central Europe led to the War of the Fourth Coalition in 1806.